-File all Forms 5227 at the following address: Internal Revenue Service Center Ogden, UT 84201-0027
+File Form 5227 at the following address:

+Internal Revenue Service Center Ogden, UT 84201-0027

 Private delivery services (PDSs).
 In addition to the United States mail, exempt organizations can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
-The most recent list of designated PDSs was published by the IRS in September 2002.
-This list includes only the following:
+These private delivery services include only the following.